symbiota-coop/dandelion/app/views/terms.md

 # Dandelion Terms and Conditions

 Please read these terms and conditions carefully before using the Dandelion ticketing platform.
-By accessing or using the platform, you agree to be bound by these terms and conditions.
+By accessing or using the platform, you agree to these terms and conditions, along with our <a href="/privacy">privacy policy</a> and <a href="/cookies">cookies policy</a>.

 ## General Terms
 1.1.
 The Dandelion platform ("Dandelion") is run by Symbiota Ltd, a not-for-profit worker co-operative registered as a company limited by guarantee, <a href="https://find-and-update.company-information.service.gov.uk/company/09603539">company no. 09603539</a>.